 The economists' buzzword of the week - and probably the year - is "transition".
-If it's not in your lexicon add it immediately.
-You'll need it - because this week we learnt how tricky it's likely to be.

 As the construction phase of the resources boom nears its peak, the economy needs to make a transition from mining-led growth to growth led by all the normal sources: consumer spending, home building and non-mining business investment.